MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 Initially, we call the window *MyWindowTitle*, which can be used to reference this window.

-Double-clicking {{< mousebutton "left" >}} on your Module now opens your first self developed User Interface.
+Double-clicking {{< mousebutton "left" >}} on your module now opens your first self developed User Interface.

 [//]: <> (MVL-653)
 {{< highlight filename="Filter.script" >}}